Dost Mohammad of Bhopal: Berasia estate

 In 1709, Dost Mohammad Khan decided to build a feudal estate of his own.
 Berasia, a small mustajiri (rented estate) near Mangalgarh, was under the authority of the Delhi-based Mughal fief-holder Taj Mohammad Khan.
 It suffered from anarchy and lawlessness due to regular attacks from highwaymen and plunderers.
-On advice of Mohammed Sala, Sunder Rai and Alam Chand Kanoongo, Dost Mohammad Khan took on the lease of Berasia.
+Advised by Mohammed Sala, Sunder Rai and Alam Chand Kanoongo, Dost Mohammad Khan took on the lease of Berasia.
 The lease involved an annual payment of 30,000 rupees, which he was able to pay with help of his wife Fatah Bibi, who belonged to the Mangalgarh royal family.
 Khan appointed Maulvi Mohammad Saleh as the qazi (judge), built a mosque and a fort, and installed his loyal Afghan lieutenants in various administrative capacities.

 Dost Mohammad Khan also tried to gain some territories in Gujarat, but was unsuccessful.
 After being defeated by a Maratha warlord during an unsuccessful raid in Gujarat, he was imprisoned by his own rebel soldiers.
 He was freed after his wife Fatah Bibi paid a ransom to his captors.

 The rampant power struggles and disloyalty, especially his imprisonment by his own men after the Gujarat raid, had made Khan distrustful of people around him.
 He, therefore, invited his kinsmen in Tirah to Malwa.
 Khan's father, Mehraj Bibi (his wife – the girl he was engaged to in Tirah) and his five brothers arrived in Berasia in 1712, with around 50 tribesmen of the Mirazikhel.
 His father died in 1715, shortly after arriving in Berasia.
 His five brothers were Sher, Alif, Shah, Mir Ahmad and Aqil; all except Aqil died in subsequent battles.
 The Pashtuns who had accompanied Khan's immediate family, later came to be known as "Barru-kat Pathans", and their families became highly influential in Bhopal.
 They were known as the Barru-kat ("reed cutter") Pathans since they initially made their homes with thatched reeds.